-A talk at The Old Operating Theatre Museum, London, where Kate gave a talk about the life and collecting habits of Raymond Russell to the general public.
+A talk at The Old Operating Theatre Museum, London, where Kate spoke about the life and collecting habits of Raymond Russell to the general public.

-Details of theses and other publications will be added to this page as they are completed.
+Details of theses and further publications will be added to this page as they are completed.

 One of the key objectives of the project has been to keep staff, volunteers and the public at Mottisfont abreast of our research and effectively distribute information.
 First and foremost was to inform staff and volunteers of new details discovered about Raymond and the rest of his family.
 This has so far been achieved by giving regular talks as part of Mottisfont’s Knowledge Exchange programme, which programmes events to inform staff and volunteers of the latest developments in research, conservation and interpretation related to the property, as well as some training.

 In the Boy’s Room at Mottisfont, we have installed a small single manual twentieth-century harpsichord (built by Goble & Sons) which is on long-term loan from the University of Southampton.
-Christopher has run several workshops to train volunteers on how to maintain the instrument (an ever-continuing issue with instruments in heritage properties) and how best to demonstrate it to visitors.
+Christopher ran several workshops to train volunteers on how to maintain the instrument and how best to demonstrate it to visitors.
 He has made a short instructional video and paper guide for future staff and volunteers to consult.
 The video also explains how this harpsichord differs from an historic instrument.
-We are now gathering objects and writing information to accompany the instrument to explain its relevance to the property.
-Once a suitable volunteer has been recruited, Christopher will give them lessons on how to tune and maintain the harpsichord to ensure that it can be looked after beyond the scope of the project.
 Staff and volunteers alike have told us that there is a great deal of interest from the visiting public in both the instrument and the history of the harpsichord at Mottisfont.

-In October Christopher will give a harpsichord recital at Mottisfont of modern British harpsichord music.
-The main focus of his performance will be the première of the British composer Lennox Berkeley’s Suite For The Harpsichord (1930).
+In October 2016 Christopher gave a harpsichord recital at Mottisfont of modern British harpsichord music.
+The main focus was the première of the British composer Lennox Berkeley’s Suite For The Harpsichord (1930).
 This piece was rediscovered, edited and published by Christopher as part of his thesis research.
 Kate has unearthed evidence of Lennox Berkeley visiting Mottisfont on more than one occasion; he and Raymond shared a mutual friend in Vere Pilkington, dedicatee of the Suite for Harpsichord, which links the piece nicely to the history of Mottisfont.
-The evening is co-sponsored by the Lennox Berkeley Society, and the event will also include a lecture from Kate about the life of Raymond Russell and the musical links to Mottisfont.
+The evening was co-sponsored by the Lennox Berkeley Society, and included a lecture from Kate about the life of Raymond Russell and the musical links to Mottisfont.